inPact/redis-pubsub/README.md

 A simple library for publishing and subscribing messages via redis

 # release notes
+### 0.4.3
+* fix subscriber bug (redis options weren't getting passed to subscriber)
+* publisher (and associated redis connection) is now created lazily on demand
+* debug logs and cleanup

 ### 0.4.2
 * Additional information on the Channel object (event name, topic)